 USDA had slated changes to its eligibility maps for October 1, 2015.
 However, according to a source inside USDA, map changes have been postponed.

 According to the source, eligibility maps are now reviewed every three to five years.
 The last review happened in 2014.
-That means the next change probably won’t happen until 2017 unless USDA conducts an unforeseen review before then.

 For now, USDA home buyers can rest a little easier knowing that homes they are looking to buy won’t suddenly be ineligible for the program due to boundary changes.
 For more information, see my blog post about USDA map changes.